graythze/VKUserInfo-Bot/README.md

-# 📄 VK User Info bot [Beta]
+# 📄 VK User Info Bot
 Telegram bot which uses VK API [users.get][1] method to get detailed information about user by ID.

 Built by [pyTelegramBotAPI][5] and [vk][6]

 Bot avaiable at [@VKUserInfo_bot][4]

-`NOTICE: This bot is still work in progress.
-Code or design may be not optimized, some functions don't work correctly.
-Pull requests are welcome.`

 ### 🛠 Setup
 You need to set variables in settings.py: